 How to Create a PCB Layout from a Schematic in Altium Designer

-As always, you’ve done your usual excellent job of putting together the schematic.
+You’ve done your usual excellent job of putting together the PCB schematic.
 The circuitry is defined and you are ready to go to PCB layout.
 But this time it’s a little different.
 Maybe your regular layout resources aren’t available, or perhaps you want to try to do your first layout yourself.
 Whatever the reason, you are ready to start working on the board side of PCB design, but you’re not sure how to create PCB from schematic Altium Designer.

 How to Convert a Schematic to a PCB Layout in Altium Designer

 The process for how to convert a schematic to a PCB layout in Altium Designer follows three simple steps:

 Step 1 is intended to check your schematic for design rule violations that keep your schematic from being synchronized with your PCB layout.
 Once your PCB layout is created, this first synchronization step will ensure that any later change in the schematic can be immediately imported into the PCB layout.
 Step 2 involves using the schematic capture tool to import the board into a blank PCB layout.
 You'll need to create a new PCB file in your current project, and then use the schematic capture tool to import footprints for your components into your new PCB.
 In Step 3, you'll define a layer stack for your new PCB.
 Once you've completed these three steps, you can now start arranging components and routing traces between them.

 Can You Import an Existing Schematic File to a New PCB in Altium Designer?

 The answer is: Yes!
 If you have an existing schematic file from another project, and you want to import the schematic to a new PCB, you can simply add the existing schematic file to a new project and follow the three steps above.
 You won't need to recreate the schematic.
 If you want to import an existing schematic to a new layout in Altium Designer, be sure to follow some best practices for design reuse.
 Read more about design reuse in this article.